sokkerstar123/Capstone/README.md

 1. Informativeness: How much important information does the summary convey?
 2. Quality: Is the summary clear, well-written, and complete overall?
 3. Relevance: Does the summary capture the key points of the video?

+In the bar chart we bold the score of the model if it is not statistically significant from the best score at p=0.05, using a bootstrap-based paired mean difference test.

+The described method is similar to the process followed in the “Benchmarking Large Language Models for News Summarization” article (Zhang et al, 2024).

+We find that across all three metrics, humans perform the best, especially in terms of quality.
+Humans achieved a quality score of 4.3 while the bart-large-cnn model, RAG (with flan-t5-large), RAG (with Knowledge Distillation), and RAG (with bart-large-cnn) model achieved a quality score of 3, 2.7, 2.5, and 2.2 respectively.
+To add, the quality score of humans was not significantly different from the highest quality score (4.3 vs. 4.3), while the quality score of RAG (with bart-large-cnn), RAG (with flan-t5-large), RAG (with Knowledge Distillation), and bart-large-cnn (2.2 vs. 4.3 and 2.7 vs. 4.3 and 2.5 vs. 4.3 and 3 vs. 4.3) were significantly different.
+Additionally we saw that the bart-large-cnn model performed better than all the RAG models in terms of informativeness, quality, and relevance.
+In all, across the 5 models, our human evaluation shows humans to have the best summarization performance.

 ### Quantitative Evaluation (ROUGE Metrics)
 We evaluated the model using both lexical and semantic metrics: